danperks/SpotifyGroupPlaylist/README.md

  You each authroise your accounts through spotify , then one of you creates a group.
 You then give each member the group pin to login to this group , where they are able to submit a playlist of songs of their choice.
 Once the user logs in they can either submit a playlist(as above) , or they are able to vote on the songs by clicking their choice.
 Every vote in favour or against is recorded , and once the song has a vote from every member the spotify ouput playlist is updated to record this change if all members have voted in favour.

- By logging into the service,each memebr automatically follows the output playlist for that group,where it is saved to the lead user's library.
+ By logging into the service,each member automatically follows the output playlist for that group,where it is saved to the lead user's library.

-Produced By:

-Harrison Duffield
-James Holloway